Television (band)

-Television was an American rock band formed in New York City in 1973.
-The group's most prominent lineup consisted of Tom Verlaine (vocals, guitar), Richard Lloyd (guitar), Billy Ficca (drums), and Fred Smith (bass).
-An early fixture of CBGB and the 1970s New York rock scene, the band is considered influential in the development of punk and alternative rock.
+Television was an American rock band from New York City that formed in 1973.
+Its most prominent lineup comprised vocalist and guitarist-keyboardist Tom Verlaine, guitarist Richard Lloyd, drummer Billy Ficca, and bassist Fred Smith.
+An early fixture of CBGB and the 1970s New York punk rock scene, the band is considered influential in the development of punk rock and alternative rock.

 Although they recorded in a stripped-down, guitar-based manner similar to their punk contemporaries, Television's music was by comparison clean, improvisational, and technically proficient, drawing influence from jazz and 1960s rock.
-The group's 1977 debut album, Marquee Moon, is considered one of the defining releases of the punk era.
+The group's 1977 debut album, Marquee Moon, was widely acclaimed and is considered one of the defining releases of the punk era.
+The group released Adventure to a more muted reception the following year, after which they disbanded.
+They reunited in 1991 to record a self-titled album, disbanding again in 1993.
+Another reunion followed in 2001; they occasionally performed live from then until Verlaine's death in January 2023.
+The band recorded new material in the 21st century, but it has not been completed or released.

 History

 Early history and formation

 Television's roots can be traced to the teenage friendship between Tom Verlaine and Richard Hell.
-The duo met at Sanford School in Hockessin, Delaware, from which they ran away.
+The two met at Sanford School in Hockessin, Delaware, from which they ran away.
 Both moved to New York, separately, in the early 1970s, aspiring to be poets.

-Their first group together was the Neon Boys, consisting of Verlaine on guitar and vocals, Hell on bass and vocals and Billy Ficca on drums.
+Their first group together was the Neon Boys, consisting of Verlaine on guitar and vocals, Hell on bass and vocals, and Billy Ficca on drums.
 The group lasted from late 1972 to March 11, 1973.
 A 7-inch record featuring "That's All I Know (Right Now)" and "Love Comes in Spurts" was released in 1980.

 On March 12, 1973, the group reformed, calling themselves Television and recruiting Richard Lloyd as a second guitarist.
 The name, devised by Hell, was a pun on 'tell a vision' as well as a reference to reclaiming the dominant media of the era.
 Their first gig was at the Townhouse Theatre, on March 2, 1974.
 Their manager, Terry Ork, persuaded CBGB owner Hilly Kristal to give the band a regular gig at his club, where they reportedly constructed their first stage.
-After playing several gigs at CBGB in early 1974, they played at Max's Kansas City and other clubs, returning to CBGB in January 1975, where they established a significant cult following.
+After playing several gigs at CBGB in early 1974, they played at Max's Kansas City and other clubs before returning to CBGB in January 1975, where they established a significant cult following.

+The band had received interest from labels by late 1974, but chose to wait for an appropriate record deal.
+They turned down a number of major labels, including Island Records, for whom they had recorded demos with producer Brian Eno.
+Eno produced demos of "Prove It", "Friction", "Venus", and "Marquee Moon" in December 1974, but Verlaine considered Eno's production "cold and brittle, no resonance.
+We're oriented towards really strong guitar music ... sort of expressionistic."